siwest/sfly_challenge/README.md

 - Define Visit Class with properties for total_sale (customer expenditures) per visit.
 (Will need to define parameters to correlate ORDER event_time and SITE_VISIT event_time).
 - Define Customer Class with properties for name, address, visits, and orders.
 - Sort events collected within each category by event_time in d to more efficiently support time-dependent, transactional analytics functions.
-- Explore alternatives to changing state of variables - get away from global variables
+- Explore alternatives to changing state of variables - get away from global variables.